What New Parents Need to Know About Filing Taxes in 2025

 Child Tax Credit

 The child tax credit provides up to $2,000 in federal tax credits for each qualifying child you claim on your tax return.
 To qualify for the full $2,000 credit, your annual income must be $200,000 or less ($400,000 if married filing jointly).
-Up to $1,600 of your credit may be refundable, meaning that you may receive up to $1,600 of it back as a refund if your tax credit is greater than the total tax you owe.
+Up to $1,700 of your credit may be refundable, meaning that you may receive up to $1,700 back as a refund if your tax credit is greater than the total tax you owe.
 To qualify, your child must have a Social Security number, be under age 17 and be claimed as a dependent on your tax return.

 Adoption Credit

-A federal adoption tax credit of up to $15,950 per child in 2023 can help new parents defray the considerable costs of adopting a child.
-The credit is for qualified adoption expenses, including adoption fees, court and attorney fees, traveling expenses and other direct expenses.
-Additionally, income you receive for employer-provided adoption assistance may be excluded (or partially excluded) from your taxable income.
+A federal adoption tax credit can help new parents defray the considerable costs of adopting a child.
+The adoption tax credit covers qualified adoption expenses, including adoption fees, court and attorney fees, travel expenses and other direct expenses up to $16,810 per child in 2024 and $17,280 in 2025.

 Child and Dependent Care Credit

-The child and dependent care credit provides nonrefundable tax credits for care costs you've incurred so you can work, look for work or attend school.
-In 2023, you may claim 20% to 30% of up to $3,000 in qualifying expenses for one dependent or up to $6,000 for two or more dependents as a nonrefundable tax credit.
+The child and dependent care credit provides a nonrefundable tax credit for care costs you incur so you can work, look for work or attend school.
+Currently, you can claim a credit of 20% to 35% of up to $3,000 in qualifying expenses for one dependent or up to $6,000 for two or more dependents.
+See IRS Publication 503 for full details on calculating your credit.

 Earned Income Tax Credit